 - Pride is holding your head up when everyone around you has theirs bowed.
 Courage is what makes you do it.

 - I’m going to die with my mind intact.
 And to me that is the most exciting way you could possibly die.

 - What’s the point in being an unpopular writer?
 It just doesn’t make a lot of sense.
 For me it doesn’t, anyway.

 - I guess my use-by date is just about up but if I could come back as a storyteller now, I would be jumping over the moon because wow, just think what’s available.

 - Sometimes the slightest things change the directions of our lives, the merest breath of a circumstance, a random moment that connects like a meteorite striking the earth.
-Lives have swiveled and changed direction on the strength of a chance remark.
+Lives have swivelled and changed direction on the strength of a chance remark.